TL;DR

 The farther the borrowed playbook is from the real value-delivery model, the more every downstream team has to compensate manually.

-This is why value-delivery model is such a leverage point.
+This is why value-delivery model is such a utilize point.
 Once it is right, activation, content, pricing, and sales design stop fighting each other as much.

 What Should You Do Instead?